When it comes to men’s shaving, one debate rules them all: Safety razor vs. Cartridge razor.

 Durability of Safety Razor Blades VS Cartridge Blades

-Gillette would have you believe that their blades will last five weeks.
-The truth is, how long razor blades last depends on your beard growth.
+Companies like Gillette or Wilkinson Sword would have you believe that their blades will last five weeks.
+The truth is, how long a razor blade lasts depends on your beard growth.
 Some guys are luckier than others.
 The only way to truly tell when it’s time to replace your blade is when you feel the razor pulling on your beard.
 When I was still using them, I had to replace them at least every 1-2 weeks.

 (Note: Gillette’s packaging suggest that you change the blade as soon as the lubrication strip has disappeared, but this doesn’t necessarily mean that the blade has dulled.)

 I saw no difference in durability with Derby blades.
 They lasted the same period of time.
-I’ve seen some others online suggest that double-edged razor blades last longer than disposable ones, but this wasn’t the case for me.
-(Admittedly, I’m quite prone to razor bumps, so I will replace my blade as soon as I feel the slightest tug.)
+I’ve seen some other online sources suggest that double-edged razor blades last longer than disposable razors, but this wasn’t the case for me.
+(Admittedly, I’m quite prone to razor bumps, so I will replace my blade as soon as I feel the slightest tug.
+Imagine my neck when I still used an electric shaver!)

-Anyway, after I bought my safety razor, I bought a pack of 100 blades, which lasted a little less than two years.
-I didn’t have to think about getting new razors for two friggin’ years, guys.
+Anyway, after I bought my double edge safety razor, I bought a pack of 100 blades, which lasted a little less than two years.
+I didn’t have to think about getting new razor blades for two friggin’ years, guys.
 This might not seem like much, but it’s quite a load off your mind.

 Why You Should Use a Shaving Brush